 Most labels on these advise you to “attach securely to an upright post”.
 This can cause some confusion with complete beginners so to clarify: The actual firework must be firmly on the ground and attached to a post which is next to it and holds it upright.
 It should not be attached to a post off the ground, or put on top of a post and so on.

 The purpose of the post is to stop the cake falling over and this is absolutely essential since an unsecured cake could easily tip sideways and fire into the audience.
 Getting your cakes secured will significantly help towards making your display safe and should never be left out of your setting up or taken for granted.
 No matter how stable a cake feels on the lawn it should never be left unsupported – cakes can bounce around from the recoil of each shot, or a misfire could tip it over.

 Securing your cake is easy and the process has become known in my online community as “staking and taping” as this is exactly what you will do:

 - Bang a wooden stake into the ground with a hammer.

 - Put the cake next to it on the ground, the right way up (as shown by the label).

 - Secure the cake to the stake.

 It really is as easy as that!
 Use gaffa tape, parcel tape or similar.
-You can use cable ties for smaller cakes but these are hard to conform to the angular shape of most larger cakes without over-tightening so we recommend you stick to tape.
+You can use cable ties for smaller cakes but these are hard to conform to the angular shape of most larger cakes without over-tightening so I recommend you stick to tape.

 The fuse or fuses (some have a reserve fuse, see below) on cakes will be situated either on the side of the cake or on the top.
 Make note of its position.
 It must of course not be taped over, so for side-fused items either tape at the top or bottom to avoid the fuse.